graclj/learning-graclj/README.md

 // ... plugin application ...

 repositories {
-    // Gradle has a shorthand for Maven Central (where we'll get clojure itself) mavenCentral()
+    // Gradle has a shorthand for JCenter (and Maven Central) (where we'll get clojure itself and the graclj-tools) jcenter()

     // ... but not Clojars (where we'll get clj-time) maven {